Available 24/7/365

 Are There Any Defenses to a Hit and Run Charge?

-Defending a hit and run charge can be very difficult for a number of reasons.
+Defending a hit and run case can be very difficult for a number of reasons.
 However, there are a limited number of defenses an experienced attorney like Gerald Miller PA can use.

 You can attempt to introduce reasonable doubt about whether you in fact committed the hit and run.
 This defense is most applicable when the police do not have a license plate number or any general information putting you at the scene.